 - 3 tbsp chopped parsley

 - 3 large garlic cloves

-- Chop the spring onion finely, then mix it with parsley and garlic.
-Add the soft butter and mix very well until you get a smooth paste.
+Add the soft butter to the harbs and garlic, and mix very well until you get a smooth paste.

-- Roll it into a sausage shape and cover with cligfilm.
-Refridgerate for at least 30 minutes so it can firm up.
+Roll it into a sausage shape and cover with cligfilm.
+Freeze for at least 30 minutes so it can firm up.

-- Use a sharp knife to cut a deep pocket into the chicken breasts, then place a butter slice inside each pocket and seal the pockets.
+Use a sharp knife to cut a deep pocket into the chicken breasts, then place one or two butter slices inside each pocket and seal the pockets.

-- Place the chicken breasts and fry on both sides for 2-3 minutes until golden.
+Place the chicken breasts and fry on both sides for1-2 minutes until golden.

 Remove from the pan and place them on a baking tray.